M-L-P/grub2-androidx86/README.md

 - Terminal box is adapted from the graphical interface of [Termux](https://github.com/termux/termux-app);
 - Many things about Kernel Command Line Parameters are copied from [BlissOS Docs](https://docs.blissos.org/configuration/configuration-through-command-line-parameters/);
 - [initrd-magisk](https://github.com/HuskyDG/initrd-magisk) and [Magisk Delta](https://github.com/HuskyDG/magisk-files) of [shìwēi nguyen](https://github.com/HuskyDG);
+- Some codes are adapted from the grub2 of their .iso files;
 - The .gif cartoon are taken by using Hyper-V and [Screen2Gif](https://github.com/NickeManarin/ScreenToGif);
 ...